Canada’s Care of Businesses During the COVID-19 Pandemic (updated September 2, 2020)

 For more information, please click here.

 On March 13, 2020, the Office of the Superintendent of Financial Institutions announced it is lowering the Domestic Stability Buffer to 1% of risk-weighted assets, effective immediately and continuing for at least 18 months.
 This action will allow Canada’s large banks to inject $300 billion of additional lending into the economy.
 The Bank of Canada has also cut its interest rate to 0.25%.

 The Canadian government has announced the CECRA program, which will seek to provide loans, including forgivable loans, to commercial property owners who lower or forgo rent for small businesses.
 For more information regarding eligibility and how to apply for CECRA, see this blog post.

 On June 10, 2020, the federal government introduced Bill C-17, which, if passed, will temporarily suspend some key time limits for businesses under federal legislation where the circumstances of the pandemic may make compliance difficult or impossible or where the expiration of deadlines may produce “unfair or undesirable” effects.
 Stay tuned for further updates.

 If eligible, we encourage our clients to take advantage of these new government benefits.
-Monitor future federal government announcements about how to apply for the wage subsidy, check the BDC and EDC websites for further details on how to apply for credit and contact your bank regarding deferral of loan payments.
+Monitor future federal government announcements about COVID-19 programs for businesses, check the BDC and EDC websites for further details on applying for credit and contact your bank regarding deferral of loan payments.

-Should you have questions or concerns about how COVID-19 may be impacting your business and what Canada is doing to help or if you require assistance with employment issues, family, wills and estates or other legal matters during this challenging time, please contact our team.
+Should you have questions or concerns about how COVID-19 may be impacting your business and what Canada is doing to help or if you require assistance with employment issues, family law, wills and estates or other legal matters during this challenging time, please contact our team.